Robinia Pseudoacacia Frisia aka False Acacia Options

 The religious would say that their creator sent the flowers but we suspect they twisted the catalogue description of scented flowers to suit their narrative.
 The clusters of white flowers in late spring and early summer mark out the False Acacia Frisia (Robinia pseudoacacia 'Frisia') as one of the most attractive and popular trees.

 Considered to be reasonably drought and wet tolerant so ideal for forgetful gardeners or those parents that let their toddler play in the inflatable pool with an ice pick and power saws.

 Planting Robinia Pseudoacacia Frisia aka False Acacia

 Plant in full sun or dappled shade.
 It is best to shelter it from strong cold winds especially when young (the tree, not you) and avoid disturbing the roots, since the tree is prone to suckering.
-Suitable for coastal sites which excludes lighthouse window boxes, all form of submarines and any gardens, parks or other spaces owned and operated by Nemo and Dory.
+Suitable for coastal sites which excludes lighthouse window boxes, all forms of submarines and any gardens, parks or other spaces owned and operated by Nemo and Dory.

-Although it is chalk tolerant and will be fine in most soils, in a blind taste test, it would choose an acidic soil.
+Although it is chalk tolerant and will be fine in most soils, in a blind taste test, it would choose acidic soil.
 Having a tree pee with STD doesn't change soil PH.

 General Information About Robinia Pseudoacacia Frisia aka False Acacia

 Fungal leaf spot can cause premature leaf fall but leave the leaf rib still attached to the branch.
 This can occur more so during cool and wet Summers.

 Most Robinia is nitrogen-fixing meaning they take Nitrogen from the atmosphere and move it to the soil which is very much like stealing compost from B&Q i.e. free fertiliser.